SuleimanFarah/sunpy/Home.md

 * [[Google Summer of Code]] is the Google Summer Of Code program.
 SunPy participated in 2013 for the first time in 2013, and was successful.

 # The SunPy Project Organisation
-[[All the info|SunPy Organisation Information]] regarding to SunPy formation as an org, minutes
+[[All the info|SunPy Organisation Information]] regarding to SunPy formation as an organisation, including minutes of meetings